My new homes Login

 Cardiff is the capital city of Wales, located in the south of the country.
 A mix of towns, villages, countryside, and coast surrounds Cardiff.
 The city is only 30 minutes from Newport, and an hour from Swansea, making it a well connected location to live and work.

-Cardiff offers plenty of employment opportunities thanks to its varied industries.
+There are plenty of employment opportunities thanks to its varied industries.
 As the capital of Wales, there are many headquarters based within the city.
 These include BBC Wales, the insurer Principality, as well as locations for PwC, GE and Legal & General.

+Cardiff is an attractive area for growing families because of the selection of schools available.
 You will find some great schools in Cardiff, including Cardiff High School, Bishop of Llandaff Church In Wales High School and Radyr Comprehensive School.

 For higher education, there is Cardiff University, Cardiff Metropolitan University and the University of South Wales.
 A wide range of courses is available across the institutions because of their individual histories and specialisms.
 Moving to Cardiff to attend University is an excellent choice!